Associated Students of the University of Washington: ASUW Student Senate Representative

-The Student Senate Representative to the Board of Directors is a role tasked to the ASUW Senate’s elected Senate Vice Speaker who sits on the Board of Directors as a non-voting ex-officio member.
+The ASUW Student Senate Representative to the Board of Directors was a role originally tasked to the ASUW Senate’s elected Senate Vice Speaker as a non-voting ex-officio member.
+In the 2024-25 school year the role was updated and tasked to the Senate Speaker in addition to becoming a voting ex-officio member.
 They are an integral link between the ASUW Student Senate and the Board of Directors.
 Selected in accordance with the Senate Bylaws and Rules, this representative ensures effective communication between the Student Senate and the Board of Directors by informing the latter of all legislative actions taken by the former.
 They operate within the framework provided by the Bylaws and Rules of the Student Senate, as well as the broader ASUW Constitution and Bylaws.

 Student Senate

 The ASUW Senate is the sole, official opinion-making body of the Associated Students of the University of Washington.
-Founded in 1994, the Senate is in its 30th Session as of the 2023-2024 school year.
-The leadership of the Student Senate is the Senate Committee on Steering, made up of the Speaker, Vice Speaker, Membership Coordinator, Clerk, and Committee Chairs.
-The 30th Session Senate Speaker is Rohini Kilaru, the Vice Speaker is Andal Sridhar, and the Membership Coordinator is Amanda Pitts.
-The Senate Clerk is Kiyanaz Raveshti.
+Founded in 1994, the Senate is in its 33rd Session as of the 2026-27 school year.
+The leadership of the Student Senate is the Senate Committee on Steering, made up of the Speaker, Vice Speaker, Public Relations Officer, Clerk, and Committee Chairs.
+The 33rd Session Senate Speaker is Avery Kirscht, the Vice Speaker is Collin Saywers, the Public Relations Officer is Pierce Wallbaum, and the Senate Clerk is Addison Wooster.
 Senate follows the Roberts Rules of Order.

 Other committees of the Student Senate include four legislative committees and two non-legislative committees.
 The legislative committees, the Academic and Administrative Affairs, On-Campus, Off-Campus, and General Affairs, are assigned various pieces of legislation based on subject matter.
 In terms of non-legislative committees, Oversight maintains accountability for ASUW and its liaisons, whereas Resolution Follow-Up researches the effects and results of passed legislation.

 Any registered member of ASUW may propose legislation.
 Legislation types include resolutions, which serve as statements of student opinion, Organic acts, which amend the Senate Bylaws, and Legislative Directives, which direct government lobbying efforts of the ASUW.

 The legislative process begins with approval by the Senate Committee on Steering.
 Then, the legislation is presented to the Senate for questions and comments, followed by a period of committee edits.
 Upon being passed out of Committee, it is brought to the Senate floor for more debate and, finally, a vote on approval.
 Once legislation is passed by the Senate, the Board of Directors must approve it for enactment, and, once approved, legislation takes effect as official student opinion.

 Membership in the Student Senate is open to all UW students.
-In order for a matriculated student to join the Senate, they must receive five signatures from other UW students, confirmed by the Senate Membership Coordinator.
+In order for a matriculated student to join the Senate, they must receive five signatures from other UW students, confirmed by the Public Relations Officer.
 Registered Student Organizations on campus may activate Senate seats as well, provided they have five or more members.
 Certain seats, additionally, are designated to ASUW diversity commissions and other major student groups and associations on campus, such as the Residential Community Student Association.